Who are we?

 We actively encourage parents and carers to become involved in school life, working closely with us.

-Meeting students’ needs
+Meeting student’s needs

 As we are an interim education provision we plan for the next educational placement for our students.
 If appropriate we will support an application for an Education Health and Care Place (EHC) and support the transition in to the next school.
 Parents/carers are included in all areas of discussion about key developments.
+We can also signpost and support with accessing other agencies who can support each young person in line with a gradiated approach.

 Each student has specific targets that focus on learning and behaviour.
 These are reviewed every half term and strategies are put in place for each individual.
 These can range from visual aids in the classroom to working in isolation.